 The WAP Energy Audit Procedure must be used by all Sub-grantees to gather record and analyze data on structures.
-This data must be used to deliver weatherization materials/measures in a fashion that protects the health and safety of the client, increases the durability of the structure, reduces client energy costs and increases client comfort in a cost effective manner.
-Sub-grantees or their designated service provider will complete an ADOH Residential Diagnostic Evaluation (RDE) Form or its equivalent for the initial audit and testing.
-Incomplete RDE forms will be returned to the sub-grantee for completion prior to approval of monthly reimbursement requests.
+This data must be used to deliver weatherization materials/measures in a fashion that protects the health and safety of the client, increases the durability of the structure, reduces client energy costs, and increases client comfort in a cost effective manner.
+Sub-grantees or their designated service provider will complete an ADOH Residential Diagnostic Evaluation (RDE) Form or its equivalent, for the initial audit and testing.
+Incomplete RDE forms/Audits will be returned to the Sub-grantee for completion prior to approval of monthly reimbursement requests.

-Additional guidance on the use and expectations of the REM and OptiMiser energy modeling software can be found in the ADOH WAP Policies and Procedures Manual as well as the revised AZ WAP Audit and Inspection Process and Procedures Manual.
-These documents can be found at: https://housing.az.gov/documents-links/handbooks.
+Additional guidance on the use and expectations of the REM and OptiMiser energy modeling software can be found in the ADOH WAP Policies and Procedures Manual as well as the AZ WAP Audit and Inspection Process and Procedures Manual.
+Both documents are available at the following location: https://housing.az.gov/documents-links/handbooks.
+Training for both REM and OptiMiser are and will be constantly available.
+Contact ADOH for additional information.

-The following audit activities must be completed on all homes utilizing DOE WAP funds.
+The following audit activities must be completed on all homes utilizing AZ WAP funds.

-- 1. A site audit that meets WPN 19-4 requirements, and records all relevant data on the structure needed to perform cost effectiveness tests. - 2.
-The Cost Effectiveness Procedure must be followed to determine cost effectiveness of potential weatherization materials/measures - 3.
+- 1. A site audit that meets WPN 23-06 requirements, and records all relevant data on the structure needed to perform cost effectiveness tests. - 2.
+The Cost Effectiveness Procedure must be followed to determine cost effectiveness of potential weatherization materials/measures (N/A for LIHEAP) - 3.
 The Pressure Diagnostic Procedure must be completed and the findings documented following the Reporting Procedures - 4.
-A health and safety audit of the structure must be completed and the findings documented following the Reporting Procedures

-5. A final inspection of the structure must be completed and findings documented following the Final Inspection Procedures
+A health and safety audit of the structure must be completed and the findings documented following the Reporting Procedures - 5.
+A final inspection of the structure must be completed and findings documented following the Final Inspection Procedures (QCI for DOE only)